 Until a friend and former colleague showed me how birthdays should be done.

 I noticed when her birthday came around she celebrated the whole month.
 Hey when the Queen of England has a birthday she celebrates for weeks.
 Why not the peasants?
-She treats herself to a weekend away, sometimes arranges a dinner party at a restaurant with friends-because she loves her friends- she gifts herself mini spa treatments, anything that gives her pleasure and joy.
+My friend treats herself to a weekend away, sometimes arranges a dinner party at a restaurant with friends-because she loves her friends- she gifts herself mini spa treatments, anything that gives her pleasure and joy.

 She is honouring her life.